serenayj/PyrEval/README.md

 Typing `0` (automatic mode) will run through each of the 5 PyrEval steps in sequence.
 It is equivalent to running the `1`, `2`, `3`, `4`, and `5` commands in order.
 It is not recommended that you use automatic mode for your first run of PyrEval in case there are errors, but once you are confident that the PyrEval toolchain is running correctly, automatic mode is a convenient way to run through each step in sequence.

-#### 4b.
-Command flags
+#### 4. Command flags

-The fifth PyrEval step (scoring) supports various command line flags (see below sections on manual operation).
+The fifth PyrEval step (scoring) supports various command line flags.

+-options:

+-p <path/to/pyramid or pyramids>

+-a print verbose

+-t print scoring table

+-o specify output (default is '../results.csv')

+-l specify path for log file (default is "../log")

 You may use these flags just as you would on the command line.
 E.g.,

 ```
 >>> 5 -t